Scam Detector Docs

 Labels allow a contributor to tag an entity (like an address) with a label.
 Labels are available via our GraphQL API.
 This API allows one to search by date range and page over results.

-A recent one month sample of the labels can be downloaded here.
+A recent one month sample of the labels can be downloaded here (prod, V1 label format) and here (beta, V2 label format).

 Note: